English - Reading

 Reading skills - St Paul’s uses VIPERS to ensure children are taught the correct skills in order to read and understand.
 VIPERS- Vocabulary, Inference, Predict, Explain, Retrieve and Summarise.
 These skills are taught through the use of the whole class text as well as in guided reading and with previously unseen texts.

 Accelerated reading - In addition to whole class reading children spend 20mins of quiet reading with their accelerated reading book.
 On completion of their book children complete comprehension and vocabulary questions based on what they have just read.

 Reading for enjoyment - Each year group has a class novel for each term (3 novels over the year) read by an adult where intonation, self-correction are modelled and a discussion of relevant information can take place.
 The reading environment both inside and outside of the classroom is highly important to us.
 Reading is celebrated regularly by holding whole school events such as book week which includes ‘World Book Day’ where we often invite authors into school.
 Reading is also celebrated each week at celebration assembly where children are rewarded for their reading efforts.
 There is also a word millionaire tea party held twice a year for those children who manage to read over a million words.
 Each year group has their own library along with the main school library where purposeful reading environments are established.

 Reading Interventions - Phonics is the main teaching tool in the teaching of early reading where children have joined in year 3 unable to read.
-Children are taught to decode words and are then taught to understand what they read.
-Those working below ARE read to an adult daily and take part in interventions such as 'Reading Recovery' daily to aid fluency, understanding and develop vocab.
+Children are taught to decode words and are then taught to understand what they read through carefully planned phonics sessions using "twinkle phonics" to support their needs.
+Those working below ARE read to an adult daily and take part in interventions such as 'Reading Recovery' daily to aid fluency, understanding and develop vocabulary.